 To complement Fungoni, Tajiri and Coburn projects, the Company has also made some significant mineral sands discoveries at the Bagamoyo and Sudi Projects in Tanzania, adding to the portfolio value.

-The Sudi project is located some 30km by sealed road to Mtwara port and forms part of a JV with Rio Tinto, who are sole funding exploration in Southern Tanzania.
+The Sudi project is located some 30km by sealed road to Mtwara port.
 Sample testwork confirms Sudi has a high unit value assemblage averaging 11.5% zircon, 4.7% rutile and 64.4% ilmenite; one composite contained 17.8% zircon.
 Next on the agenda is a resource drilling campaign to define to the extents of the mineralisation.

 Strandline’s 100%-owned Bagamoyo tenements are located approximately 40km north of Dar es Salaam and close to the proposed Bagamoyo port development in Tanzania.
 In early 2017 the Company undertook a widespread soil sample program over prospective radiometric and topographic features which identified significant areas of higher grade mineralisation.
 The Company then followed up with a reconnaissance auger drill program designed to rapidly assess the potential thickness of sand across priority targets and also verify the high-grade results generated from the soil sampling program.